-Napkin dermatitis and nappy rash are used to describe various skin conditions that affect the skin under a baby's napkin.
+Napkin dermatitis and nappy rash are used to describe various skin conditions that affect the skin under a napkin or incontinence pad.
 The US term is diaper rash.
 Napkin dermatitis is most often a form of contact dermatitis.

 Who gets napkin dermatitis?

 Napkin dermatitis most often affects babies aged 3 to 15 months of age, especially those wearing traditional cloth nappies (50%).
 It is much less prevalent in babies wearing modern breathable and multilayered disposable nappies.

 Napkin dermatitis can also affect older children and adults that are incontinent (see Incontinence-associated dermatitis).

 What is the cause of napkin dermatitis?

 Napkin dermatitis follows damage to the normal skin barrier and is primarily a form of irritant contact dermatitis.